 The possibility to send a high number of emails without keeping your own server for email delivery.
+Goals and challenges

 We've implemented the hooks delivery system with Amazon Simple Notification Service (SNS) and proxy server that processes, subscribes, and redirects requests.
 Little coding was required and responsibility of webhook delivery is assigned to an external service.